Natural Resources and Environmental Law

 We invite you to peruse the School’s diverse curricular offerings in the areas of natural resources, environmental, and Indian law.
 Also, check out the many extracurricular opportunities we offer, from our student Environmental Law Group, to the Pace Environmental Law moot court team, to the Public Lands & Resources Law Review―the first and only law review in the nation to focus on public lands issues.
 Read about our faculty and the great work they and our students contribute to the field of natural resources and environmental law.
 Call or visit to learn more about what makes Montana one of the best places to study natural resources and environmental law.

-At Montana, students in their first year of law school can begin their environmental education with the Introduction to Environmental Law and Environmental Legal Research courses.
-In the second and third years, students choose from a diverse array of environmental electives suited to their interests, including a third-year capstone experience in a natural resources or environmental law clinic.
+At Montana, students can choose from a diverse array of environmental electives suited to their interests, ranging from American Indian Natural Resources Law to Wildlife Law to a third-year capstone experience in a natural resources or environmental law clinic.
+Classes offered in academic year 2019-2020 include:

 Because courses are small, every student can comfortably participate in our robust class discussions.
 Regardless of the course, our philosophy is to teach both the theory and practice of law so that students feel confident in their skills on the first day they begin their career.
 In our third year clinics, students work alongside experienced supervising attorneys on actual environmental issues.
 With several clinics to choose from, students can focus on litigation or transactional matters, non-profit or government agency work, and resource-specific issues such as forests, public lands, wildlife, or water.
 And for those law students wishing to distinguish themselves and acquire in-depth knowledge of natural resources and environmental law, our Program offers a Certificate in Natural Resources & Environmental Law.